react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/material-top-tab-navigator.md

 #### `lazy`

 Boolean indicating whether to lazily render the scenes.
+When this is set to `true`, screens will be rendered as they come into the viewport.
 By default all scenes are rendered to provide a smoother swipe experience.
-But you might want to defer the rendering of unfocused scenes until the user sees them.
+But you might want to defer the rendering of screens out of the viewport until the user sees them.
 To enable lazy rendering, set `lazy` to `true`.

-When you enable `lazy`, the unfocused screens will usually take some time to render when they come into focus.
+When you enable `lazy`, the lazy loaded screens will usually take some time to render when they come into the viewport.
 You can use the `renderLazyPlaceholder` prop to customize what the user sees during this short period.

 #### `lazyPreloadDistance`